Socialism; what is it anyway?

-Socialism can be explained as the number of social programs enacted, times the financial costs to taxpayers; the more costs associated with the programs and their total numbers, as a percentage of gross domestic production, the greater the level of socialism.
+Socialism can be explained as the number of total social programs enacted, times the financial costs to taxpayers; the more costs associated with the programs and their total numbers, as a percentage of gross domestic product, the greater the level of socialism.
+So it’s a sliding scale depending on how many total social policies the government has enacted.

 In simpler terms, the larger the government is, the more taxes are needed to pay for all the social programs and the more socialist your society would be considered.
 The lesser the number of taxes and social programs, the less socialistic your society would be considered.
 Many economists suggest, the larger the government and greater costs of the required taxes, the less per capita production there is; which would be an inverse relationship.
-We’re not here to debate the ideologies though, we’re here just to define the term socialism and understand what it really is and means.
+However, we’re not here to debate the ideologies.
+We’re here just to understand what it really is and means and define the term socialism.

 Governments usually provide various services that are an expense to society.
 Although many deem socialism and communism as antonyms, this author prefers to look at socialism as a percentage of the economy where government services and products are provided, to the percentage provided by the private sector production.
 This is not perfect for a variety of reasons but can be used as a generality but surely don’t use it to compare different countries.
 There are many things that make countries wealthy and there are many things that make countries poor.
 If we knew what these were, we would have likely fixed the poor countries already.
 Lots of theories abound, but never take them a fact.
 Knowing what is in the best interest of the majority is a fool’s errand.